Search results for

 Turn off location services when not needed

-As you can see, most of the apps that drain your battery have access to your location.
+As you can see, most of the apps draining your battery have access to your location.
 GPS and other location technologies use a lot of resources, so simply turning off location services will do the trick.
 We know you may need this feature at times, but you can easily turn it on and off as needed, to save battery when you don’t care to share your location.

 How to turn off location services on Android: